Pistachio Shells Compostability: Breaking the Myths

 Comprehending the Concept of Compostability

-What Does Compostable Mean?
+What does Compostable Mean?

 In essence, composting is nature’s method of recycling.
 When we talk about something being compostable, we refer to organic materials that biodegrade or break down into humus-like matter under certain conditions.
 This rich-in-nutrient substance contributes to soil fertility and helps grow plants.
 Importantly, for material to truly be compostable, it shouldn’t leave behind any toxic residue.